mojsony/api-descriptions/party/party-problems.md

-Possible problems
+Possible Party API problems
 =================

 When request is valid and no standard status code describes situation, Customer Survey API will return status code `440` with one of the following problems in the payload.
 To learn more see general guidance on [error handling](common-getstarted.html#error-handling)

 Possible Party API Problems